Open Plato Project

 Emily Kress

 Emily is an Assistant Professor in the Department of Philosophy at Brown University.
 She received her PhD in Philosophy and Classics from Yale University in 2018, where her coursework included advanced studies of Plato’s dialogues.
-She has published forthcoming articles in leading venues for ancient Greek and Roman philosophy including Apeiron, Phronesis, and Oxford Studies in Ancient Philosophy.
+She has published and forthcoming articles in leading venues for ancient Greek and Roman philosophy including Apeiron, Phronesis, Archiv für Geschichte der Philosophie, and Oxford Studies in Ancient Philosophy.
 She also participated in the Yale-King’s College London Republic Seminar from 2014–2016, where she was a member of the team that prepared commentary-style minutes for Republic books VIII and X. She regularly teaches classes on ancient Greek philosophy, including both survey classes that cover Plato’s works as part of a more wide-ranging syllabus and those devoted to careful readings of a single Platonic text.
-For instance, she taught a class on Plato’s Republic in Fall 2020 and one on Plato’s Gorgias in Fall 2021.
+For instance, she taught a class on Plato’s Republic in Fall 2020, one on Plato’s Gorgias in Fall 2021, and one on Plato’s Apology, Alcibiades, and Charmides in Spring 2024.

 Patricia Marechal

 Patricia is Assistant Professor of Philosophy at the University of California, San Diego.
 She is a faculty affiliate at the Classical Studies Program, and also at the Center for Hellenic Studies.
-She has published papers on Plato, Aristotle, and ancient medicine in venues including Archiv für Geschichte der Philosophie, Apeiron, and Ancient Philosophy.
+She has published papers on Plato, Aristotle, and ancient medicine in venues including Phronesis, Philosophy and Phenomenological Research, Archiv für Geschichte der Philosophie, Journal of the History of Philosophy, Apeiron, and Ancient Philosophy.
 She is a graduate from Harvard University, where she received training in philosophy and classical languages.
 She teaches classes on ancient Greek philosophy, including survey classes and specialized seminars that focus on a wide range of Plato’s works.
 She also teaches courses on women, foreigners, and other marginalized people in Greek antiquity, and is co-editing a volume on Ancient Greek philosophy of race and ethnicity.

 Katy Meadows